-Risk Description Our responses As at 31 March 2023, the Company's FVTPL investment portfolio is made up of listed equity investments amounting to Rs.
-566,747,384/-, which represents 57% of the total assets.
+The financial investments of the Group as at 31 March 2023 comprises of FVTPL financial assets amounting to Rs.
+566,747,384/-.
+As at the reporting date, the Group's FVTPL portfolio is made up of listed equity investments amounting to Rs.
+566,747,384/-.

 Investments are measured based on quoted market prices which is a key driver of operations and performance results.
 As a result of the prevailing uncertain and volatile macro-economic environment, volatility in the financial markets has increased.

 Due to the materiality of the FVTPL financial instruments in the context of the financial statements, degree of judgement involved in making assumptions in arriving at valuations and measurement uncertainty created due to the prevailing uncertain macro-economic environment, we considered valuation of FVTPL financial instruments as a Key Audit Matter.

+Our responses

-Our audit procedures included: Obtaining an understanding of and assessing the design, implementation and operating effectiveness of management's key controls in relation to the investment valuation process; Checking the Central Depository Systems (CDS) statements to verify the existence, completeness, and accuracy of the number of quoted shares and agreeing the market price as of 31 March 2023 with the Colombo Stock Exchange (CSE) prices; Assessing the adequacy of disclosure in the financial statements in relation to the fair valuation of the financial investments as required by the accounting standards.
+Our audit procedures included:

+- Obtaining an understanding of and assessing the design, implementation, and operating effectiveness of management's key controls in relation to the investment valuation process. - Checking the Central Depository Systems (CDS) statements to verify the existence, completeness, and accuracy of the number of quoted shares and agreeing the market price as of 31st March 2023 with the Colombo Stock Exchange (CSE) prices. - Assessing the adequacy of disclosure in the financial statements in relation to the fair valuation of the financial investments as required by the accounting standards.